19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (c) to enter into and carry out agreements for the transfer of his shares to an approved person.

-(3) Any such negotiations conducted before the date of commencement of this section are validated to the extent of any invalidity.
+(3) Any such negotiations conducted before 1st July 2009 are validated to the extent of any invalidity.

 (4) Any amounts received for the sale of the successor company shall be paid into the Consolidated Fund, except that there may be deducted from those amounts, before payment into the Consolidated Fund, such amount as the Minister for Finance approves to meet the expenses reasonably incurred in connection with the sale of the successor company.